 - Make a copy of the note

-- If you enabled sharing in the Google Keep app settings, you can also collaborate on the note by sharing it with someone.
-If you add a collaborator, they will receive an email to inform them that you have shared a note with them and they will see the note in their Google Keep notes.
+- If you enabled sharing in the Google Keep app settings, you could collaborate on the note by sharing it with someone.
+If you add a collaborator, they will receive an email informing them that you have shared a note with them, and they will see it in their Google Keep notes.

-- You can set a label for your note by choosing one of the existing labels you have used previously or by creating a new label.
+- You can set a label for your note by choosing one of the existing ones you have used, or by creating a new one.

 - You can choose a colour for your note from the options provided.